Q: I was wondering why on some of your ornaments you put down glue before you tuck the fabric while others you just tuck and go?

 A: They are called bead caps and I find them in the jewelry making section of my local craft shop or in bead shops.

 A: The compass is nothing special.
-I got it at the local 100 yen shop here in Japan.
+I got it at the local 100 yen shop, Japan's version of the dollar store.
 I had to change out the pencil it came with to a pen as pencils can’t mark foam.
 The pen was to big so I had to cut the plastic so it would fit into the hole.
-I recommend a compass and geometry kit sold on amazon on the Tools and Materials page because some of my followers have purchased it and seem happy with it.

 A: It depends on what I am making.
 When gluing sequin pins, I use a general purpose white glue.
-Elmers school glue is sufficient.
+Elmer's school glue is sufficient.
 For gluing cord trim on seams when making a kimekomi ball, I use glue stick.
 Any glue stick works.
 I have several different types of glue stick that I use depending on the design I’m doing.
+I glue stick that dries completely clear.

-A: Please see the Glitter Glue/Glitter Paint page.
+A: Please refer to the Glitter Ornaments page.

 A: So the pins don’t fall out.
-Although, depending on storage and handling the pins might fall out anyway.
+Although, depending on storage and handling the pins might fall out anyway over time.
 It’s important to handle them with care.

 A: Yes.
 Just a habit.
 I prefer the way it looks.

-A: It’s mostly habit.
+A: I like 5 mm sequins.
+It’s mostly habit.
 That’s what I’ve always used.

-Check out my latest Q & A video for even more answers to your questions.
+Check out this Q & A video for even more answers to your questions.